ronappleton/webcrawler/README.md

 Use this at your own risk, please don't crawl sites of people that are not expecting it, the risk is all yours

+## Simple Test Script

+A simple script for testing is included.